FrankRaiser/scala-logic/README.md

 scala-logic
 ===========

-scala-logic is a library for logic variables support in Scala.
+scala-logic is a library for logic variables and quantifier-free formulae support in Scala.

 The library supports typed logic variables, general terms, and unification.
 It does not add a full-fledged Prolog-like search engine or constraint solving engine, but rather acts as a core library if one wanted to implement these.

+It further provides a simple constraint-like support for standard operators.

 Usage
 =====